7 On Page SEO Tips to Implement Right Now

 Videos

-Use videos from people that match your keyword.
-You can have multiple videos and separate them with 150 to 400 words to help set the stage.
+Use videos from people who match your keyword.
+To help set the stage, separate multiple videos with 150 to 400 words.

 Leverage the assets you own to link back to your blog posts.
 Think of: